 I realize I've just described jobs for many of you, but I hope that's not the case.

-That's the best thing in the world if you end up doing loving what you do.
+It's the best thing in the world if you end up doing loving what you do.

-At least one area league, though, is cutting back on the trophies here in Boston in the Northborough-Southborough Pop Warner program, President Mike Vulcano said that each player this fall will get a medal rather than the engraved trophy each of its nearly 200 participants received last year.
+In the Northborough-Southborough Pop Warner program, President Mike Volcano said that each player this fall will get a medal rather than the engraved trophy each of its nearly 200 participants received last year.

-We're talking about eight to fourteen-year-olds here.
+We're talking about eight to 14-year-olds here.

 Volcano, who turns 50 next month, said it's okay for children to experience disappointment.

-And that I'm sure was tough to write.
+And that, I'm sure, was tough to write.

 We would rather they not be disappointed.

-I'm not sure where the mentality came from or how it got to this point, but the stuff given out to kids, the thanks for participating in trophies seems we're more worried about not hurting feelings.
+I'm not sure where the mentality came from or how it got to this point, but the stuff given out to kids, the thanks for participating in trophies, seems we're more worried about not hurting feelings.

 Exactly.